Bolide-AI/mcp/README.md

 - `install_brew_and_ffmpeg` - Install Homebrew package manager and FFmpeg

 ### 🤖 Content Generation
-- `analyze_videos` - Analyze video content using Gemini AI
+- `analyze_screencasts` - Analyze screencast content using Gemini AI
-- `generate_gif` - Convert video segments to GIFs
+- `generate_gif` - Convert screencast segments to GIFs
-- `enhance_audio` - Extract and enhance audio from videos using ElevenLabs
+- `enhance_audio` - Extract and enhance audio from screencasts using ElevenLabs

 ### 🔍 Research Tools
 - `use_perplexity` - Research using Perplexity AI